 1. Stephen Curry

 Wardell Stephen Curry is redefining shooting guard position.
 Yes, folks.
 He’s really a shooting guard masking as a point guard.
 The son of former NBA sharpshooter Dell Curry could very well be the greatest basketball sniper we’ve ever seen.
 His resume speaks for itself.
 He holds the record for most 3-pointers made in a single season (402), and he has led the NBA in 3-pointers made four times.
-He also has uncanny accuracy.
+He also has remarkable range and accuracy.
+He can pull up from 25-feet or beyond with relative ease.
 He has never shot below 42% in a season from behind the arc and he shot 45% during his record-breaking season in 2015-16 when he shattered his own mark by hitting 116 more threes.
 NBA legend Jerry West said Curry is changing the way we look at the game.
 Throughout the history of basketball, the game was played inside-out.
 Winning the battle under the basket usually translates into championships.
 But Curry and the Golden State Warriors are shattering that mold.
 The 3-point shot has gone from a desperation move to a powerful weapon.
 Today’s basketball analytics say 3 beats 2 every time, and more and more teams are subscribing to that strategy.
 Steph has not only become the face of the NBA but he is setting the bar for a new generation of ballers.